Dallas County Loan Limits 2026 (Dallas, TX)

 What is the property tax rate in Dallas County?

-Dallas County's effective property tax rate runs approximately 1.85% of home value per year.
-The $100,000 school district homestead exemption (Proposition 13, ratified November 2025) reduces the school-tax portion.
+Dallas County's effective property tax rate runs approximately 1.41% of home value per year.
+The $140,000 school district homestead exemption (raised by Proposition 13, approved November 2025, effective 2026) reduces the school-tax portion.
 Always verify the current rate with the county appraisal district before relying on it.

 Buying or refinancing in Dallas County?